tony-defa/swarm-cluster/README.md

 ### Apps
 These are private or publicly obtained apps that add to the value of the cluster.

+### Mustache
+A tentative at making the stack files more dynamic by trying to create the stack file from a mustache template.
+This also allows to create multiple stacks from the same template.

 ### Jobs
 Tasks or jobs can be stored here.